robert/CUDAAAAGH/README.md

 # Basic arithmetic
 a = CUDAAAAGHInt(10)
 b = CUDAAAAGHInt(5)

+# Any computation will be performed remotely by a Computation Partner/child
+# doing their maths homework!
+#
+# This will take a few seconds for a Computation Partner to solve:
 result = a + b
-print(f"10 + 5 = {result}")  # The computation will be performed remotely by a Computation Partner/child doing their maths homework!
+print(f"10 + 5 = {result}")

-# This will take a few thousand years or so
+# This will take a few thousand years or so:
 hash_result = sha256("Hello!", CUDAAAAGHInt)
 print(f"SHA-256 hash: {hash_result}")
 ```